STOP! Go watch How to Train your Dragon. PAUSE the movie as Astrid shakes her head and runs off to tattle on Hiccup about Toothless.

-"Called it Toothy or something," Astrid snarled, her hate for the situation mounting with every breath she took.
+"Called it Toothy or something," she snarled, and her hate for the situation mounted with every breath she took after.
 She knew full well the thing's name was 'Toothless', but she couldn't bring herself to utter the title as though the dragon could be considered a harmless pet.

 This was how he had been beating her in training—he had been getting tricks from the very source.

-Just when Astrid thought her temper couldn't raise any higher, she felt her stomach churn and an ugly red began to blotch over her cheeks.
+And just when Astrid thought her temper couldn't raise any higher, she felt her stomach churn once more and an ugly red blotch her cheeks.

 She shoved passed Tuffnut's shoulder, ignoring his squawk of indignation, and set a warpath to the training arena.
 She needed to hit something.
 Hard.

 Unsurprisingly, the gang followed.
 Gossip trumped survival instincts every time when one lived on an island as small as Berk.